meltano/meltano/docs/src/_cloud/cloud-cli.md

 meltano-cloud config env delete TAP_GITHUB_AUTH_TOKEN
 ```

+### Reserved Variables

+See the [reserved variables](/cloud/platform#reserved-variables) docs for more details on variables that are reserved for use by Meltano Cloud.

 ## `deployment`

 The `deployment` command provides an interface for managing [Meltano Cloud deployments](concepts#meltano-cloud-deployments) for your projects.